 One of the things that came back was nutrition, I could manage and control my nutrition and greatly improve the health of my brain, even though this bleed was occurring, and it was still bleeding.
 So when I did that, I started to learn a few things and started to notice some changes in my health and well-being and my body.

 And I told some people about that.
 What I didn’t realize was that I was going to get a lot of negative responses.
 When I told people about the amazing things that I experienced when I changed my diet.

 Belinda Fettke 3:58

 Sounds like Gary.

-So your story really became something that just spoke to me because I felt that way.
+So your story became something that just spoke to me because I felt that way.
 And then what I did is I retreated from telling people about the benefits that I had experienced because I’d never been in that situation where I was getting attacked for just sharing my experience.

-So I’m wondering, Can you shed some light on a little bit of the what happened before everything blew up and you and Gary, we’re just going about your daily lives Gary became unwell, tell me a little bit about what led to that.
+So I’m wondering, Can you shed some light on a little bit of what happened before everything blew up and you and Gary, we’re just going about your daily lives Gary became unwell, so tell me a little bit about what led to that.